microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 42. In the top left of the **Logic Apps Designer** page, select **Save**.
 Verify that the Logic App saves without any errors.

-To create the custom connector that the Power Apps app can use to trigger the Logic App, Kiana performs the following steps while still in the Azure portal:
+To create the custom connector that the app can use to trigger the Logic App, Kiana performs the following steps while still in the Azure portal:

 1. On the **Overview** page for the Logic App, select **Export**.